-Liberty village feels very urban and modern and offers an ideal lifestyle for people who want to enjoy the benefits of living in a city without going bankrupt.
+Liberty Village feels very urban and modern and offers an ideal lifestyle for people who want to enjoy the benefits of living in a city without going bankrupt.

-The Younge and Eglinton area is so popular with young professionals it’s been nicknamed “young and eligible.”
+The Younge and Eglinton area is so popular with young professionals that it’s been nicknamed “young and eligible.”

 There are loads to do here, so it is perfect for people who want to stay very social and enjoy being close to bars, comedy clubs, theatres, and restaurants.
 There is everything you need, great nightlife, lots of other young people and it’s a safe area.